-Updated: April 2026
+Updated: June 2026

 Overpricing: The Most Common Reason Homes Don’t Sell

-Overpricing accounts for more stalled listings than any other single factor.
+Overpricing accounts for more stale listings than any other single factor.
 In the current GTA market, “overpriced” doesn’t mean a seller is being unreasonable.
 It means the listing price doesn’t match what recent comparable sales support, and buyers can see that gap immediately.
 Buyers track prices on Realtor.ca, compare every active listing against recent sales, and they walk away from anything that doesn’t line up.

 Why Sellers Overprice and Why It Always Backfires